2223sam/photoslibrary_extractor/README.md

 # photoslibrary_extractor
-This tool helps you to recover the photos and video from a damaged apple photo library (.photolibrary).
+This tool will help you to recover the photos and videos from a damaged apple photo library (.photolibrary).

 1) power on your mac